Cerulean-Circle-GmbH/cerulean-circle-unlimited-2cu/cerulean-circle-unlimited-2cu/product/development/once/once-specification/loader.entry.md

 # What needs to be done

-A simple dynamic Loader system for real Components like in the [UCP](../../../development/coast/eamducp-repository/ucp.md) standard.
+A simple dynamic Loader system for real Components like in the [Units - Components - Packages](../../../../2cu.atlassian.net/wiki/spaces/CCU/pages/288981051/UCP.md) in short [UCP](../../../development/coast/eamducp-repository/ucp.md) standard.
 In optimal fully extensible for all the old legacy ways as dedicated Loader implementations.

 # How